Guide Drink

 Read more

-You might be surprised to hear it, but Sean’s — one of the best restaurants in Sydney — is BYO-friendly.
-However, it also happens to have one of the biggest corkage fees of any other Sydney restaurant on this list, coming in at $35 per bottle and $60 for those bringing in magnums.
+You might be surprised to hear it, but Sean’s is BYO-friendly.
+However, it also has one of the highest corkage fees on this list, at $35 per bottle and $60 for magnums.

-Nonetheless, if you so desire to bring your own booze to Sean’s, you can.
-Sip on your favourite vino while dining on brilliant seafood and gawking at the Bondi Beach views.
+Nonetheless, if you do desire to bring your own booze to Sean’s, you can.
+Sip on your favourite vino while dining on brilliant seafood and taking in the Bondi Beach views.
 And once you’ve finished, your bill is hand-written, and your leftovers are wrapped up in tinfoil, ready for you to relive your experience the next day.
 It’s easily one of the best BYO restaurants in Sydney, even if that BYO doesn’t come cheap.

 Read more